 Evaluate costs and advantages of repair or replacement

 So once you know that, if it’s just a simple repair then you’ve got to put the work package out and give it to your crews.

-The biggest thing about elevated tanks of course is just the whole safety aspect of making sure that who’s working isn’t going to fall and all sorts of things; and maintaining the hygiene and everything else there.
+The biggest thing about elevated tanks, of course, is just the whole safety aspect of making sure that who’s working isn’t going to fall and all sorts of things; and maintaining the hygiene and everything else there.

 Sometimes, you can take the opportunity to clean or repaint the tank while you’re doing that sort of work as well.
-So you could take it off line and actually do the whole job, get some more life out of it – if that’s your approach.
+So you could take it offline and actually do the whole job, get some more life out of it – if that’s your approach.

-If it’s going to be that this tank is really right at the end of its life and we’ve looked at the pedestal and it’s got problems as well, and needs structural works, and the list goes on, and it’s getting too expensive to repair, then you’re on to replacement.
+If it’s going to be that this tank is really right at the end of its life and we’ve looked at the pedestal and it’s got problems as well and needs structural works, and the list goes on, and it’s getting too expensive to repair, then you’re on to a replacement.

 Analyze cost-benefit of replacement